UWB-Adv-Data-Vis/CostlyLiving/README.md

 ## Overview
 This project looks at data from the U.S. Census Bureau's 2023 survey, specifically how much of their income renters spend on housing.
 The data shows what percentage of income people pay for rent and utilities across all U.S. states.

 Housing costs have become a major sign of inequality in America.
+Housing costs have risen faster than wages in most U.S. markets over the past twenty years.
+The COVID-19 pandemic made many of these trends worse, with remote work changing where people live and increasing competition in some housing markets.
+Recent data shows that nearly half of American renters are cost-burdened, with low-income households facing the biggest challenges.
+This crisis affects people's ability to move up economically, their health, and their quality of life.
 Many families now spend more than 30% of their income on rent.
 The U.S. Department of Housing and Urban Development calls this being "*rent burdened*."
 When households spend 50% or more, they are "*severely rent burdened*."

-This challenge asks teams to turn complex census data into a clear, easy-to-use dashboard using R and ggplot2.
-The dashboard should help users see how rent burdens differ by state.
+This challenge asks teams to turn complex census data into a clear, easy-to-use dashboard using R Shiny and ggplot2.
+The dashboard should help users see how rent burdens differ by location.